dcarpintero/ai-engineering/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/dcarpintero/generative-ai-101/blob/main/01_transformers_self_attention.ipynb)

-The [Transformer](https://proceedings.neurips.cc/paper/2017/hash/3f5ee243547dee91fbd053c1c4a845aa-Abstract.html) architecture, introduced in 2017 by Google and University of Toronto researchers, revolutionized Natural Language Processing (NLP) with its innovative (multi-head) self-attention mechanism.
+The [Transformer](https://proceedings.neurips.cc/paper/2017/hash/3f5ee243547dee91fbd053c1c4a845aa-Abstract.html) architecture, introduced in 2017 by researchers at Google and the University of Toronto, revolutionized Natural Language Processing (NLP) with its innovative (multi-head) self-attention mechanism.
 This approach replaces traditional Recurrent Neural Networks (RNNs) and allows models to learn various types of contextual relationships between words regardless of their position in a sequence.
 By incorporating this mechanism into an encoder-decoder architecture, Transformers have significantly improved training efficiency and inference accuracy in NLP tasks.

 In this notebook, we'll explore how (multi-head) self-attention is implemented and visualize the patterns that are typically learned using [bertviz](https://pypi.org/project/bertviz/), an interactive tool for visualizing attention in Transformer models: